lit/lit.dev/packages/lit-dev-content/site/guide/components/rendering.md

   order: 2
 ---

-A Lit component typically implements its UI by rendering an encapsulated DOM tree.

 Add a template to your component to define what it should render.
 Templates can include _expressions_, which are placeholders for dynamic content.

 ```ts